Following the preparatory phase is the competitive phase, the heart of the season. It is divided into pre-competitive and main competitive components.

 - Practice and training plans developed for the first 20% of the season, for team and for individuals (starters, subs, non-roster players)

 - Injury rehabilitation being executed with specific return to action dates

 For the four pillars I suggest one main theme: EXECUTION SPEED.

 Practices and drills focus on key specific skills required to execute the game philosophy and system of play.
 If possession soccer is it, then accurate passes at high pace to target players and into space are called for.
 Likewise ball receiving and control.
 If a fast break style is the philosophy, then longer passes, switching side of attack, accurate crosses might be the focus.
 Tactically repetition at high speed is called for.
 Use small grids for possession and larger grids for a counterattacking system.
 Find a way to incorporate full game scrimmages or more exhibition games.
 Fitness training is focused on speed.
 A good mental training strategy is to introduce players to visualization, discover their ideal performance state (IPS), and to develop pre-game routines for players to achieve their IPS at game time.
-For more information on the ideal performance state, check this article Ideal Performance State

 The players need need lots of 1on1 discussions with the coach to make sure they buy into their roles.

 Practice volume drops to medium and intensity steps up to high.
 Reduce practice frequency and aim for a high work/rest time ratio.